paalvibe/zizou/README.md

 Zizou comes pre-packaged with a set of commands designed to help you store and retrieves 1v1 and 2v2 matches.

 * First, add the teams you plan to use and their ratings in Zizou with the following command:
 `fifa addteam BAR XX XX XX`.
-Obviously, replace BAR by the acronym of the team you want to add, and the XXs by respectively, the attack, midfield, and defense ratings of the team.
+Obviously, replace BAR by the acronym of the team you want to add, and the XXs by respectively, the attack, and defense ratings of the team.
 * Then, you're ready to add matches with the following command:
 `fifa match @slack_player_username TEAM score @slack_player_username TEAM score`.
 Replace TEAM by the team acronym and score by the actual score the player had in the game.
 Example: `fifa match @bill_gates BAR 4 @bill_murray ASSE 5`